-So this is the fourth review in a series related to Ninja Sex Party, you can check out the others here, here and here.
-So I will dispense with a long winded introduction needless to say however, NSP are a comedy band and are made up of a man in a unitard called Dan and a man in a ninja costume called Brian.
+So this is the fourth review in a series related to Ninja Sex Party, you can check out the previous three reviews here, here and here.
+And you can check out the next two by clicking here and here.
+While you’re at it check out my reviews of the two Starbomb albums as well, which you can do by clicking here and here.
+Okay now that I’ve successfully cross-linked the entire NSP Discography to date let me tell you about the band themselves, NSP are a comedy band and are made up of a man in a unitard called Dan and a man in a ninja costume called Brian.
 This review will discuss ‘Under the Covers’ an album which marks a change for Ninja Sex Party, whereas the previous albums had been made up of original tracks and were funny, Under the Covers is more serious and is made up of covers of songs from the 1970’s and 1980’s.
 It also marks the introduction of the band ‘Tupper Ware Remix Party’ as their backup band, on the previous albums Brian Wecht (Ninja Brian) had dealt with all the instruments.

 ‘Take On Me’ is a cover of a song by the same name by the band A-ha and you can hear the original here.
 Obviously the original is a classic, I doubt anyone hasn’t heard it and obviously everyone knows the music video which blended animated/drawn sections with live sections in a really interesting and unique way.
 For Ninja Sex Party to tackle this track on their cover album and homage to some of the best tracks of the 70’s and 80’s they must have been confident they could so something good with it and I don’t think they disappoint.
 It opens much the same as the original but with a slightly heavier bass and guitar accompaniment, I think it does the familiar tune justice and gives NSP their own spin on it.
 Danny has a very particular vocal range that compliments songs with high notes and I think this song serves those vocals really well, I didn’t listen to it and think that the cover was bad, in fact it more than did justice to the original which is what you want from a cover.
 One thing that’s good about this cover album is exemplified in this track, it gives Danny a chance to just sing and show off his talents rather than also focusing on being funny.